THIS IS TOOTSIES

 Tootsie Bess even has her own star on the Nashville Walk of Fame.

-Tootsies Rooftop Bar was an added addition to the original structure and one of the most popular roof tops on Broadway.
+The Rooftop Bar was an added addition to the original structure.

-Luke Bryan kicks off Nashville Predator's Stanley Cup Final Game 6 in 2017 with a performance at Tootsies.
+Luke Bryan sang here to kick off the Predator's Stanley Cup Final Game 6 in 2017.

-Tootsies was considered the Green Room for all the musicians who played at The Ryman.
+Tootsies was considered the Green Room for musicians playing at The Ryman.

 Tootsies served as the secondary hub and live coverage for the 2019 NFL Draft.

-In 1992, Steve Smith bought Tootsies and spent 14 years reinventing the famous lounge that had declined.
+In 1992, Steve Smith bought Tootsies and spent 14 years reinventing it.

-Bess was known to slip money to musicians who walked in and were struggling to pay bills.
+Bess was known to slip money to struggling musicians.